Last Updated: January 12, 2024

 Format the Gantt Chart and Timeline views for capture.

-Capture the Gantt Chart view of your Master Project milestones and then paste to the Project Charter.
+Capture the Gantt Chart view of your Master Project milestones and then paste it into the Project Charter.

-Capture the Timeline view, paste to PowerPoint for further formating, copy and then past to the Project Charter.
+Capture the Timeline view, paste it to PowerPoint for further formatting, copy, and then paste it to the Project Charter.

 Download